tagion/tagion/docs/gov/glossary/index.md

 Tagion is a distributed database, not a ledger, designed to enable dynamic and flexible data management.
 Unlike ledgers that record data as a linear, immutable chain of transactions, Tagion allows for data to be queried, updated, and deleted.

 Tagion ensures data integrity and authenticity through an immutable audit trail.
 Each update to the database is cryptographically signed and verified, creating a traceable history of changes.
 This guarantees that users can validate the authenticity and integrity of data while avoiding the inefficiencies of sequential ledger systems, such as blockchain.

+## Distributed Hash Table (DHT)

+A [database](/gov/glossary#database) structure that enables data retreival based on key-value pairs.
+Distributed hash tables are decentralised, so all [nodes](/gov/glossary#node) form the collective system without centralised coordination.
+They are generally resilient because data is replicated across multiple nodes.

 ## Distributed Ledger Technology (DLT)